 When it comes to your children, you always want the best for them in every way—from success to health.
 But sometimes, things don’t always go as planned.
 Between getting them ready for school to working on homework, attention spans for active little ones can be short.
 So when should you start to worry that their … Continue reading ADHD in Children: Are You Looking for the Right Signs?

 The holidays are supposed to be a fun time for food and family, but when a child in your family has difficulty with eating or drinking, it can make the holidays rather stressful.
-Pressure from family, new foods and smells, and holiday traditions that surround food can all contribute to battles for children who are … Continue reading Picky eaters and the holidays
+Pressure from family, new foods and smells, and holiday traditions that surround food can all contribute to battles for children who are … Continue reading 5 strategies for feeding picky eaters over the holidays

 Today is Children’s Grief Awareness Day, a day to recognize the impact that a death can bring to a child’s life.
 It is an opportunity for us to acknowledge and support the grieving children in our communities and in our personal lives.
 Adults often have misconceptions about children’s grief.
 Because children continue to play and … Continue reading Helping children cope with grief